AnthonyMastrean/anthonymastrean.github.com/source/reading-list/index.markdown

 **[Godel, Escher, Bach](http://www.amazon.com/dp/0465026567)** Douglas Hofstadter

-> A confusing mix of mathematics, musical theory, and art wrapped in a fairy tale!
+> A confounding mix of mathematics, musical theory, and philosophy wrapped in a fairy tale!

 ## Finished